liferay/liferay-central-test-2/readme/7.0/BREAKING_CHANGES.markdown

 #### How should I update my code?

-If you are using this property to register Asset Entry Query Processors, they must be registered in a different way.
-Your Asset Entry Query Processor should implement the `com.liferay.portlet.assetpublisher.util.AssetEntryQueryProcessor` interface and it should have the `@Component(service=AssetEntryQueryProcessor.class)` annotation.
+If you are using this property to register Asset Entry Query Processors, your Asset Entry Query Processor must implement the `com.liferay.portlet.assetpublisher.util.AssetEntryQueryProcessor` interface and must specify the `@Component(service=AssetEntryQueryProcessor.class)` annotation.

 #### Why was this change made?